Black-Wyrm-Lair/Drizzt-Saga/README.md

 - Fixed bugs in various CRE files (more in the [commit](https://github.com/Black-Wyrm-Lair/Drizzt-Saga/pull/8) details).
 - Fixed various items.
 - Used Drizzt Portrait, included in the mod, only for F_DRIZZT.cre.
-- Script file f_robedA.bcs will now summon a Noble Genie (consistency fix between games).
+- The script file f_robedA.bcs will now summon a Noble Genie (consistency fix between games).
 - Small rework of Valen encounter to be triggered only after finishing the Drizzt Saga story.

-By AL|EM:
+By AL|EN:
  - Added Infinity Auto Packager
- - Deprecation of the 'Raise the XP cap' component in favor of a well-maintained component from various Tweaks mods.
+ - Deprecation of the 'Raise the XP cap' component in favor of well-maintained components from various Tweaks mods.
 </details>